unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-run the specified hook when the Emperor send a stop message
+``help``: run the specified hook when the Emperor send a stop message

 hook-emperor-reload
 *******************